The Scoring System

 Signals that feed into Authenticity include:

-• User agent consistency — does the claimed browser match the actual device capabilities?
+- User agent consistency — does the claimed browser match the device's actual capabilities?

 Authenticity improves with training.
-Out of the box, Dregs catches obvious red flags like disposable email providers and gibberish names.
-Over time, as analyzers learn what legitimate data looks like for your specific application, the score becomes more nuanced.
+Out of the box, Dregs catches obvious red flags: disposable email providers and gibberish names.
+Over time, as analyzers learn what legitimate data looks like for your application, the score becomes more nuanced.

 Uniqueness